Ariel-Precision-Medicine/ariel-cftr-duct-model/README.md

 Variant functionality has not been rigorously verified, but source is Cutting Paper for residual CFTR fxn found here: https://www.ncbi.nlm.nih.gov/pubmed/29805046

-Currently, two display options are available:
+Currently, three options are available:
-(1) a user-interactive GUI application to load in desired variants and see their impacts (2) HTML-based plotting via Bokeh that outputs cleaner, visually appealing plots
+(1) a user-interactive GUI application to load in desired variants and see their impacts (2) HTML-based plotting via Bokeh that outputs cleaner, visually appealing plots (3) a preliminary testing suite for the model [incomplete]

 Future work will add interactivity to (2) to allow the user to change criteria for the model (similar to (1)).